 There has been a lot of debate recently in our comment sections about which manufacturer builds the better small jet aircraft, Embraer or Bombardier.
-In fact, with Airbus buying up the A220 program, and Boeing following in their heels with 80% of Embraer’s commercial jets, this market is ready to erupt.
+In fact, with Airbus buying up the A220 program, and Boeing following on their heels with 80% of Embraer’s commercial jets, this market is ready to erupt.

-Some airlines are wrestling with this question themselves, such as Qantas (who last year revealed that they are choosing between these aircraft) and Delta (who increased their order of A220 aircraft).
+Some airlines are wrestling with this question themselves, such as Qantas (who last year revealed that they are choosing between these aircraft) and Delta (who recently increased their order of A220 aircraft).

 How will we compare these two aircraft?